Occurrence Based Malpractice (What SHOULD a Physician Choose?)

-Malpractice insurance is a type of professional liability coverage that helps protect physicians and other healthcare professionals from the financial risks associated with lawsuits in which patients believe they were harmed as a result of an incident involving medical care.
-The amount of coverage depends on how much the policy is worth (premium) as well as your specialty – personal injury attorneys are more likely to take cases against doctors working in hospitals than those who practice family medicine or internal medicine in private practice.
+Malpractice insurance is professional liability coverage that helps protect physicians and other healthcare professionals from financial risks.
+Associated with lawsuits in which patients believe they were harmed due to an incident involving medical care.
+The coverage depends on how much the policy is worth (premium).
+Your specialty – personal injury attorneys are more likely to take cases against doctors working in hospitals than those who practice family medicine or internal medicine in private practice.

-Most malpractice insurance carriers provide coverage that has a deductible clause that can range anywhere between $0 -$100k per incident with most doctors opting for higher deductibles due to lower premiums.
+Most malpractice insurance carriers provide coverage with a deductible clause that can range between $0 -$100k per incident, with most doctors opting for higher deductibles due to lower premiums.
 A deductible clause in a malpractice policy stipulates that the insurance company will not provide coverage for any expenses incurred by the insured for injuries or damages up to an agreed-upon amount.
 A deductible clause in a malpractice policy stipulates that the insurance company will not cover any expenses incurred by the insured for injuries or damages up to an agreed-upon amount per incident.
-The typical carrier’s deductible is usually $5000, but it can be higher, sometimes as high as $50,000 depending on individual state requirements and claims history.
+The typical carrier’s deductible is usually $5000.
+Still, it can be higher, sometimes as high as $50,000, depending on individual state requirements and claims history.

-However, some states have limits on how much of a doctor’s income can be subject to such deductibles before he must buy additional coverage known as “excess” coverage.”
-The standard excess limit is 50 percent the doctor will make in annual gross salary
+However, some states limit how much of a doctor’s income can be subject to such deductibles before buying additional coverage known as “excess” coverage.”
+The standard excess limit is 50 percent.
+The doctor will make an annual gross salary.

 Malpractice policy provides legal defense coverage to the doctor from medical liability arising from clinical care that results in injury or death.
-Each policy period provides limits; which are the maximum amount an insurance company will pay per event.
+Each policy period limits the maximum amount an insurance company will pay per event.
 Thus, if your insurance policy has a limit listed of $1,000,000 per occurrence if there is a settlement or judgment, that is the maximum amount your medical malpractice insurer will pay towards claims filed within the term outlined in your policy.

 Claims-Made Medical Coverage

-A claims-made policy will only provide insurance coverage if the policy is in effect when both the incident first happened and when a lawsuit is filed against the doctor (when the claim is made).
-Thus, there is a chance a lawsuit can be filed after a doctor leaves an employer.
-In situations like this, with claims-made medical malpractice insurance, a tail policy must be purchased by the medical provider which covers the gap between when doctors leave an employer and when the statute of limitations on filing a malpractice liability insurance claims ends.
+A claims-made policy will only provide insurance coverage if the policy is in effect when the incident first happened and when a lawsuit is filed against the doctor.
+Thus, there is a chance a case can be filed after a doctor leaves an employer.
+In situations like this, with claims-made medical malpractice insurance, a tail policy must be purchased by the medical provider.
+It covers the gap between when doctors leave an employer and when the statute of limitations on filing malpractice liability insurance claims ends.

-Claims-made coverage is used in cases where there may be periods of time when coverage is not available, such as doctors changing jobs.
+Claims-made coverage is used in cases where there may be periods when coverage is unavailable, such as doctors changing jobs.
 In these situations, the tail policy will provide coverage from liability for up to three years after leaving an employer.
-The tail policy also has other limitations and exclusions which can make it difficult for doctors who leave employers often or have a history of high liability claims against them to find and fund affordable medical liability insurance coverage.
+The tail policy also has other limitations and exclusions, making it difficult for doctors who leave employers often.
+Or have a history of high liability claims against them to find and fund affordable medical liability insurance coverage.

-Assuming claims-made coverage is in effect, a good rule of thumb is tail insurance costs around 2 times your annual malpractice insurance premium.
-Thus, if your annual medical premium costs $6000 per year; your cost paid to the insurance carrier would be around $12,000.
+Assuming claims-made coverage is in effect, a good rule of thumb is to tail insurance costs around two times your annual malpractice insurance premium.
+Thus, if your annual medical premium costs $6000 per year, your cost paid to the insurance carrier would be around $12,000.
 Your tail insurance cost to the carrier is a one-time payment; it is not an annual cost.

-The physician’s employment agreement will specify whether employers or physicians should cover expenses for the tail insurance if it is claims-made insurance.
+The physician’s employment agreement will specify whether employers or physicians should cover expenses for the tail insurance if it is claims-made.